ideasonpurpose/NAS-Location-Sharing-Workflow/README.md

 ## Compatibility

-These Quick Actions have been tested on macOS X 10.12 – 10.14, and are likely to work on systems as far back as 10.6.
+These Quick Actions have been tested on macOS 10.12 – 10.14, and are likely to work on systems as far back as 10.6.

 ## About